 - Sleeping bag compartment on the bottom leaves you with plenty of room for the rest of your gear.

-You’ll be happy to know this is one of the cheaper products on this list too and costs just a little over $100.
+You’ll be happy to know this is one of the cheaper products on this list too.
 I think that’s a great deal for all that you’re getting and I think you’ll come to the same conclusion if you decide on this backpack .

 Osprey Xenith 75